ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 6 - Complete monitoring stack setup.md

 ![Users option in side menu under the Administration Users and access section](images/g035/grafana_admin_users_access_users_option.webp "Users option in side menu under the Administration Users and access section")

-Click on the `Users` option and you will reach the users management page of your Grafana setup:
+Click on the `Users` option to reach the users management page of your Grafana setup:

 ![Users management page found under the Administration Users and access section](images/g035/grafana_admin_users_access_users_management_page.webp "Users management page found under the Administration Users and access section")